DhanalakshmiCSE/AI_Lab_2023-24/Ex.No1_BFS.md

 # Ex.No: 1  Implementation of Breadth First Search
+## DATE: 05.08.2023
 ### REGISTER NUMBER : 212222040033
 ### AIM:
 To write a python program to implement Breadth first Search.